-American Heroes Channel, BBC World News, Boomerang, Chiller, CNBC World, Cooking Channel, Discovery Life, Eleven Sports, Epix Hits, ESPN Deportes, Esports TV, FOX College Sports Atlantic, FOX College Sports Pacific, FOX College Sports Central, FOX Deportes, Fusion, FXM, GinX Esports TV, Hi-Yah, Impact, Machinima, MGM HD, Nat Geo Wild, Sony Movie Channel, Sprout and Velocity.
+American Heroes Channel, BBC World News, Boomerang, Chiller, CNBC World, Cooking Channel, Discovery Life, Eleven Sports, Epix Hits, ESPN Deportes, Esports TV, FOX College Sports Atlantic, FOX College Sports Pacific, FOX College Sports Central, FOX Deportes, Fusion, FXM, GinX Esports TV, Hallmark, Hallmark Drama, Hallmark Movies & Mysteries, Motortrend, Nat Geo Wild, Sony Movie Channel, Stadium, Sprout, Tastemade, Tennis Channel, Universal Kids, and Velocity.

 Best For: this package adds a ton of awesome channels, mainly covering sports (especially college sports), movies, eSports, and some more niche channels.
 For those craving selection, this is a great option.

 PlayStation Vue Ultra Plan – $80 a month – 90+ channels

 Includes all channels listed in the Elite plan, plus:

 Best For: this package adds only two channels, but they are two incredibly entertaining channels; HBO, and Showtime.
 These channels are leaders in the premium network market, and home to hit shows like Game of Thrones, Ballers, Homeland, and Shameless.
 If you gotta have it all, this is the plan for you.